 - 4th & 5th octaves of Handbells and Hand chimes purchased through memorial donations

-- Ministries of Outreach, Welcome, & Music continue to be focus points of Our Savior’s Evangelical Lutheran Church; Meru Diocese Partnership, Tanzania, Africa; Family Promise; Hope Center; Loaves and Fishes; Appalachian Service Project; Disaster Relief Team.
+- Ministries of Outreach, Welcome, Youth & Music continue to be focus points of Our Savior’s Evangelical Lutheran Church; Meru Diocese Partnership, Tanzania, Africa; Family Promise; Hope Center; Loaves and Fishes; and more.